streetturtle/noobie/README.md

 ![screenshot](./screenshots/screenshot.png).

-You can also create widgets with menu:
+You can also create widgets with a menu:

 ```json
 {